frenchu/pragmatic-programming/content/posts/kotlintest-adventures.md

 {{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "ConfigOnThenSpec.kt" >}}

 ## Summary

 Is our journey with Kotlintest over?
 I hope not.
 Probably we will discover even more issues, but despite its peculiarities Kotlintest is a promising library.
-The development is very active and the releases are coming quite frequently.
+The development is very active, and the releases are coming quite frequently.
 We optimistically see the future of the library.
 In the upcoming release library is changing name from Kotlintest to Kotest.
 Beta versions for the 4.0.0 release are already available.
 In the next article I will describe migration steps needed.